microsoft/power-fx-enhanced-connector/README.md

-# CDP Tabular Connector Samples
+# CDP Enhanced Power Platform Connector Samples

-This provides a sample of how to write a CDP Tabular Connector.
+This provides a sample of how to write a CDP Enhanced Power Platform Connector.

 Documentation for protocol is here: https://aka.ms/PowerFxCDP